mattkrepp/personal-site/README.md

-## Welcome to my personal site!
+## Personal Site V1

-**This site was built with Gatsby and React and is hosted on Gatsby Cloud** Please feel free to reach out if you have any questions or comments.
+**Built with Gatsby and React, deployed with Gatsby Cloud**

+- Please feel free to reach out if you have any questions or comments.